AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat/dynamic-chat-overview.md

 **Does Dynamic Chat support any languages besides English?**

 Yes.
 Dynamic Chat supports the following languages: French, German, Japanese, Spanish, Italian, Brazilian Portuguese, Korean, Simplified Chinese, and Traditional Chinese.
-Learn more in the [section below](#changing-the-language).
+Learn more in [Changing the Language](#changing-the-language).

 **Do you support AI/NLP functionality?**